antoniovillegash/instagram/README.md

 # Instagram
-an instagram web app made with Django
+an instagram-like web app made with Django

 ## Installation